S3-working-group/s3-practical-guide/S3-practical-guide.md

 # Glossary (cont.)

+**Deliverable**: A product, service, raw material, experience or transformation, provided as a result of an agreement.
 **Domain**: A distinct area of influence, activity and decision making within an organization.
 **Driver**: A person’s or a group's motive for responding to a specific situation.
 **Driver Statement**: A a brief but comprehensive summary of the information required to understand a driver.